MingWood/moonwater-monitor/README.md

 # Moonwater Monitor
 This repo contains some proof of concept code to monitor water quality related sensors, adjust servo positions, and report data to Grafana for collecting and visualizing water health for a coffee shop.
-We use this
+We use this at Moonwake Coffee Roasters Cafe.
+Some more background: https://substack.com/@moonwakecoffeeroasters/p-164388810

 ### Materials Used